-The process of understanding what Scripture says is called hermeneutics.
+The process of understanding what Scripture says is called hermeneutics-a big word describing the process of trying to understand what the Bible means.
 Learning proper hermeneutics opens a whole new world of truth found in the Bible.
 There are many different schools of biblical interpretation.
 These range from liberal approaches (mystical interpretation, naturalistic interpretation, etc.) to the more conservative approach we'll be using (where ideas are considered in context and Scripture is used to interpret Scripture).
 This second, more conservative method, may be new to you.
 It is often referred to as the grammatical-historical method of interpretation because it takes into account the grammar and context of the passage as well as the historical and cultural setting of the author and the original hearers.
 We will call it the inductive Bible study method.